LASIK FAQ’s

 Are you using the latest technology?

 North Idaho Eye Institute has always been committed to providing an exceptional experience for you and your family.
-We are the first ophthalmology clinic in all of Idaho, and in the greater Spokane area, to use the iDesign system to acquire a wavefrontguided treatment plan that is customized to your eye.
-Our VisX Star 4 IR excimer laser has Iris Recognition software to correctly identify your eye and pause the laser procedure if your eye is not lined up properly.
-The iFS Intralase system is currently the fastest and most efficient laser to create the LASIK flap.
+We are the first ophthalmology clinic in all of Idaho, and in the greater Spokane area, to use the Alcon Wavelight Refractive Suite to acquire Wavefront Optimized and Contoura Topography Guided treatment plans that are customized to your eye.
+Our Alcon Wavelight Refractive Suite has Iris Registration and Pupil Tracking technology to correctly identify your eye’s unique structures and landmarks.
+The laser will automatically pause the procedure if your eye is not lined up properly.

 Why is the dilated exam necessary?